broadinstitute/gnomad-browser/packages/t2d/README.md

 ## Next steps

-Now that we have this build process set up, we can move on to other things (like the structure viewer).
+Using this build process, any number of components developed using the new gnomAD browser framework can be exported.